Gemini and "surrounding"

 Sirius of Canis Major: Sirius is the brightest star in the sky and has been used for seasonal detection, navigation and various other practical uses throughout the earlier part of this cycle.
 There are many different mythologies and tales around this beautiful Star.
 In Egypt the goddess Isis is "assigned" to Sirius but when "digging deeper", there are also the beliefs, that our ancestors were extraterrestrials and some from the Sirius-system (when looking at ancient paintings, carvings and texts there is no other interpretation and I think there was for sure contact!!).
 Sirius brings teaching through life lessons and high mental abilities combined with a sense of responsibility that sometimes may take the couleur of control....

 Nebula IC near Castor of Gemini

-This oddly colorful nebula is the supernova remnant IC 443 as seen by NASA's Wide-field Infrared urvey Explorer, or WISE.
+This oddly colorful nebula is the supernova remnant IC 443 as seen by NASA's Wide-field Infrared survey Explorer, or WISE.
 Also known as the Jellyfish nebula, IC 443 is particularly interesting because it provides a look into how stellar explosions interact with their environment.
 IC 443 can be found near the star Eta Geminorum, which lies near Castor, one of the twins in the constellation Gemini.

-Just like human beings, stars have a life cycle -- they are born, mature and eventually die.
+Just like human beings, stars have a life cycle -- they are born, mature and eventually die/transform.
 The manner in which stars die depends on their mass.
 Stars with mass similar to the sun typically become planetary nebulae at the end of their lives, whereas stars with many times the sun's mass explode as supernovae.
 IC 443 is the remains of a star that went supernova somewhere between 5,000 and 10,000 years ago.
 You can read more here: